 - Inpatient Treatment

 People who get inpatient treatment for Fioricet addiction stay at a facility for an extended period to focus on recovery.
 This process may also be called residential rehab.
 Inpatient treatment facilities provide a more structured environment that uses individual and group therapy to provide the patient with the education and support they need to maintain their sobriety.
 The Recovery Village Palm Beach at Baptist Health provides inpatient drug rehab in Florida.

 - Outpatient Treatment

 Outpatient treatment provides more flexibility than inpatient does and allows the person to live at home while receiving treatment.
 People who are in an outpatient treatment program participate in therapy and are provided with the education and support they need to maintain their sobriety while being a part of the community.
 Outpatient therapy for drug addiction is an effective treatment option.
 The Recovery Village Palm Beach at Baptist Health provides outpatient drug treatment in South Florida.

 - Partial Hospitalization Programming

 Partial hospitalization programming or PHP is another treatment option for Fioricet addiction.
 PHP is less structured than inpatient treatment but more intensive than outpatient treatment.
 It may be used after inpatient treatment or as the starting point for the treatment of Fioricet addiction.
-The person usually lives on-site during this type of treatment but allows the person more independence than inpatient treatment.
+The person attends treatment during the day and returns home at night allowing for more independence than inpatient treatment.

 - Dual Diagnosis Treatment